TekkaGB/AemulusModManager/README.md

 selector for the preview.
 Choose a png that you want to display as the preview when using this option.
 When you create the package, it'll create and open a folder with the mod name and version as well as the Package.xml and preview chosen named as Preview.png inside.
 You can now put the contents of the mod/package inside this folder to be used in your Aemulus loadout and/or to distribute.

+## Versioning
+If more than one Package has the same ID in their metadata, only the highest version number will show.
+Version numbers that are nonexistent or can't be parsed due to having letters will be counted as null which is sorted less than 0.
+In the case of packages with the same version number and ID, the folder last modified will be kept.

+An option was also added to the config menus to delete older versions.
+They are kept by default and just simply hidden from view in the app.

+## Extracting/Zipping
+You can drag folders/zips over the New Package button (Folder with +) to extract/move them into the proper directories.
+This is a QoL feature implemented due to many end users messing up the specific directory structure many mods should have.
+For modders, there's also the right click option to zip the package as a .7z to the file location of choice.

 ## Compatibility with P4G Music Manager
 Since Aemulus Package Manager deletes the entire mods directory everytime you rebuild, it also deletes the mods/SND folder which [P4G Music Manager](https://gamebanana.com/tools/6835) utilizes.
 To add compatibility I added a checkbox in the Config menu to Empty SND Folder.
 By default, it leaves the SND folder in tact.
 Enabling it will delete the SND Folder.